portive/slate-plugin/docs/guides/04-customizing-images.md

 }
 ```

-That's the whole component.

-It is small because the `HostedImage` sub-component takes care of:
+It may seem small.
+This is because the `HostedImage` sub-component takes care of most of the hard work:

 - Resizing with drag handles
 - Showing the width/height during resize